tkravichandran/my-fast-ds-blog/_posts/2021-02-18-adverserial-validation-av.markdown

 4. Find mistakes with your AV

 	I applied aggregation to the training dataset and accidentally did not apply it to the test.
-This was prompty visible in the AV as the aggregated columns showed up first in the "AV important columns".
+This was promptly visible in the AV as the aggregated columns showed up first in the "AV important columns".
 A quick look at the top AV important columns and I found my error.